allegroai/clearml-docs/docs/clearml_agent.md

 ```bash
 clearml-agent daemon --detached --queue high_q low_q --gpus 0
 ```
-This ensures the agent first tries to pull a Task from the “hiqh_q” queue, and only if it is empty, the agent will try to pull from the “low_q” queue.
+This ensures the agent first tries to pull a Task from the `hiqh_q` queue, and only if it is empty, the agent will try to pull from the `low_q` queue.

 To make sure an agent pulls from all queues equally, add the `--order-fairness` flag.
 ```bash
 clearml-agent daemon --detached --queue group_a group_b --order-fairness  --gpus 0
 ```
-It will make sure the agent will pull from the “group_a” queue, then from “group_b”, then back to “group_a”, etc. This ensures that “group A” or ”group_b” will not be able to starve one another of resources.
+It will make sure the agent will pull from the `group_a` queue, then from `group_b`, then back to `group_a`, etc. This ensures that `group A` or `group_b` will not be able to starve one another of resources.

 ### Explicit Task Execution